elixirschool/elixirschool/vi/lessons/specifics/ets.md

 ### Key Lookup

-Given a key we can use `lookup/2` to retrieve all records with that key:
+Given a key, we can use `lookup/2` to retrieve all records with that key:

 ```elixir
 iex> :ets.lookup(:user_lookup, "doomspork")